TECHNICAL ASPECTS & MISC. FEATURES

 Testing & Online Infrastructure

 Making sure the game works properly is obviously important.
-Before a game goes to market, it should of course be tested to make sure there are no glitches, that the hit detection is functioning correctly, that the weapons are properly balanced, and so on and so forth.
+Before a game goes to market, it should of course be tested to make sure there are no serious, potentially game-breaking glitches, that the hit detection is functioning correctly, that the weapons are properly balanced, and so on and so forth.
 There would of course be a public beta in order to gather as much data as possible.
 One thing that needs a lot of attention is the netcode.
 A future Halo game needs more stringent testing to make sure it plays as smoothly as possible online, regardless of how many players are in an MP match or how busy and hectic things can get in a Campaign or Firefight co-op session.
 The netcode should be able to handle anything thrown at it.
 Dedicated servers would be optimal for matchmaking and co-op, though the game should also support P2P and LAN play as options for local play and custom games (including Forge sessions).